Virginia Probate FAQs

 Probate is a legal process that oversees the disbursement of an individual’s estate after he or she passes away.
-If the deceased had a will or estate plan, probate will validate those documents and distribute property according to the terms in the will/estate plan.
-If the deceased did not have a will or estate plan, then Virginia’s intestacy laws determine who inherits the deceased’s property.
+If the deceased had a will, the probated will controls the distribution of property not otherwise disposed of by beneficiary designations or joint ownership.
+If the deceased did not have a will, then Virginia’s intestacy laws determine who inherits the deceased’s property.

 What Are the Responsibilities of an Executor/Administrator?

 An administrator (often called an executor) can either be appointed by the court or named in the deceased’s will.
 Once established, the administrator is tasked with overseeing the probate process.
 This means the administrator must: